Trimpl/Collector-site/README.md

 In this project I solved next problems:
 - Authentication with Identity
 - Localization (ru/ eng)
--Dark and white themes
+- Dark and white themes
--Likes and comment using AJAX
+- Likes and comment using AJAX
--Adaptive design using Bootstrap
+- Adaptive design using Bootstrap